acupoints/heroku-ruby-boilerplate/STEPS.md

 # config\routes.rb
 ## Configure the relationship of the model and copy to the serializer
 ## Configure the fields to be output in the serializer
+## Copy the controller method and modify the model name

+## You can delete the created model, controller, serializer by the following methods
+rails destroy model <ModelName>
+rails destroy controller <ControllerName>s rails destroy serializer <SerializerName>

 ########################################################